RedisLabs/redislabs-docs/content/rs/references/rladmin.md

 ### `help`

+`rladmin help` list all the options and parameters associated with the `rladmin` command.

 ### `info`

-The `rladmin info` command shows a lists of settings you are able to configure for specified databases, proxies, clusters, or nodes.
+`rladmin info` lists configurable settings for specified databases, proxies, clusters, or nodes.

 ```text
 rladmin info db <db:id | name>